Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Toroidal compactifications

 induced by

 The functoriality of the functor $M$ is equivalent to the associativity of the multiplication on the module $M$. \end{proof}

-\begin{DEF} Let $X$ with an action of $\M_m^n$ be a noetherian formally toroidal scheme.
-Coherent $\OO_X$-modules with compatible $\G_m^n$-action as in Proposition~\ref{PROPTCOH} form an Abelian category which we denote by $\cat{$\OO_X$-TCoh}$. \end{DEF}
+\begin{DEF} Let $X$ with an action of $\M_m^n$ be a noetherian toroidal formal scheme.
+Coherent $\OO_X$-modules with compatible $\G_m^n$-action as in Proposition~\ref{PROPTCOH} form an Abelian category which we denote by $\cat{$\OO_X$-tcoh}$. \end{DEF}

-\begin{LEMMA} Under the correspondence above, we have $M(v)$ are torsion-free $\OO_{X,0}$-modules and $M(v \rightarrow w)$ are monomorphisms for all $v \le w$, if and only if $M$ is torsion-free. \end{LEMMA}
+\begin{LEMMA} Under the correspondence above, we have that the $M(v)$ are torsion-free $\OO_{X,0}$-modules and the $M(v \rightarrow w)$ are monomorphisms for all $v \le w$, if and only if $M$ is torsion-free. \end{LEMMA} \begin{proof}Left to the reader. \end{proof}